cloudflare/cloudflare-docs/content/durable-objects/examples/build-a-rate-limiter.md

 - Learn more about Durable Object's [Alarms API](/durable-objects/api/alarms) and how to configure alarms.
 - [Understand how to troubleshoot](/durable-objects/reference/troubleshooting/) common errors related with Durable Objects.
-- See how [Durable Objects are priced](/durable-objects/platform/pricing/), including pricing examples.
+- Review how [Durable Objects are priced](/durable-objects/platform/pricing/), including pricing examples.